Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 E-Mail me whenever

-d) Before a comment appears: This option lets you set the condition if you want to approve the comment before it starts appearing for your blog post and you may also set the condition that if an author has already commented(approved) on any of your blog posts, the same won’t require any approval for any of their comments in future.
+d) Before a comment appears: This option lets you set the condition to approve the comment before it starts appearing on your blog post.
+You may also set the condition that if an author has already commented(approved) on any of your blog posts, you won’t require approval for any of their comments in the future.

-e) Comment Moderation: This option is used for deciding the behavior of the comment moderation system has further 3 settings which are (i) “Don’t discard spam on old posts” which means that if a comment is made on a post that is as old as 30 days or more and it is suspected spam by Akismet(Anti-spam software of WordPress), it would be automatically deleted. (ii) You may set to hold a comment for moderation if it contains a certain number of links in it & (iii) You may set a few words and if those words are found within any comment, it would be held in the moderation queue(please note that this option works in ‘broad matching’)
+e) Comment Moderation: This option is used to decide the behavior of the comment moderation system.
+It has three further settings: (i) “Don’t discard spam on old posts,” which means that if a comment is made on a post that is as old as 30 days or more.
+It is suspected spam by Akismet(Anti-spam software for WordPress) and will be automatically deleted. (ii) You may set to hold a comment for moderation if it contains a certain number of links in it & (iii) You may set a few words, and if those words are found within any comment, it would be held in the moderation queue(please note that this option works in ‘broad matching’)

-g) Follow Comments: You may have an option of ‘follow comments’ within the comments form so that the authors commenting on your blog posts may get a notification whenever there is a new comment made on that specific blog post.
+g) Follow Comments: You may have an option of ‘follow comments’ within the comments form so that the authors commenting on your blog posts may get a notification whenever a new comment is made on that specific blog post.

-h) Follow Blogs: This option enables you to provide an option of following the blog within the comments form so that whenever a new blog post is published on your blog, those followers will get a notification.
+h) Follow Blogs: This option enables you to provide a link to follow the blog within the comments form so that whenever a new blog post is published on your blog, those followers will receive a notification.

 j) Comment Form: This option lets you set the label for your comments box.

-So, in this blog post, you learned so many options under the first four links of the Settings tab.
-You may like to go through these options and try them on your blog.
-I will come back with an explanation of more links under the Settings tab in my next blog post.
+In this blog post, you learned about the options under the first four links of the Settings tab.
+You may like to review these options and try them on your blog.
+In my next blog post, I will explain more links under the Settings tab.